basilevh/gcd/README.md

 If you are training on your own dataset, I recommend creating a new data loader using the provided code as a reference.
 If you are using our data, please follow the *Dataset Processing* section above first.

-First, download one of the two following available Stable Video Diffusion checkpoints: [SVD (14 frames)](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid/blob/main/svd.safetensors) or [SVD-XT (25 frames)](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt/blob/main/svd_xt.safetensors), and update the checkpoint path in the config files referenced below.
+First, download one of the two following available Stable Video Diffusion checkpoints: [SVD (14 frames)](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid/blob/main/svd.safetensors) or [SVD-XT (25 frames)](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt/blob/main/svd_xt.safetensors), and place it in `pretrained/` (or update the checkpoint path in the config files referenced below).
 We work exclusively with the 14-frame version of SVD in our experiments due to resource constraints, so please change the other relevant config values if you are working with the 25-frame SVD-XT.

 To start a GCD training run on **Kubric-4D** (gradual, max 90 deg):
 ```